When you buy through our links, we may earn a commission. Learn more.

 Radio

-The RV radio and speakers are going to draw some power from the RV batteries when running.
+The RV radio and speakers use power from the RV batteries as well.

 The amount of power draw is going to depend on how many speakers your RV has and how many you are using.